Irene Barberis: Life

 Barberis was born in Chiswick in London, in 1953.
 She grew up in rural Victoria and began studying classical ballet at the age of three, giving it up after an injury at the age of nineteen.
 Barberis became the partner of the Australian artist Robert Hunter between 1973 and 1977, travelling with him to New York, for his exhibition at the Museum of Modern Art, and then to Europe.
-Returning to Australia from this journey, aged 22, she completed her BFA at the Preston Institute with friends, peers and lecturers including Peter Booth, Dale Hickey, Dominico De Clario.
-De Clario included her in her first group exhibition in 1976, Drawing Some Definitions at the then George Paton Gallery, Melbourne University.
+Returning to Australia from this journey, aged 22, she completed her BFA at the Preston Institute with friends, peers and lecturers including Peter Booth, Dale Hickey, and Dominico De Clario.
+De Clario included her in her first group exhibition in 1976, Drawing Some Definitions at the George Paton Gallery, Melbourne University.
 She completed a Post Graduate Diploma of Art at the Victorian College of the Arts, VCA, in Melbourne.
 On receiving the 1979 Keith and Elizabeth Murdoch Fellowship from the VCA, Barberis travelled to Paris in late 1979 after receiving an Australia Council Grant and receiving the Australian Power Studio at the Cite des Arts, Paris.
-She lived, worked and exhibited at the Cite des Arts from 1980, returning to Australia in late 1982.
+She lived, worked, and exhibited at the Cite des Arts from 1980, returning to Australia in late 1982.
 She married Australian sculptor Adrian L. Page in 1984 and in 1988 had their one child Rebekah Georgia Page.
 She completed an MFA at the Victorian College of the Arts, Melbourne University in 1994 and a PhD on Abstract and Figurative Elements of the Apocalypse and its Representations in 2000.
-She is a Senior lecturer at the RMIT University School of Art and lectures in painting in the School of Art program in Hong Kong, at the Hong Kong Art School.
+She is a senior lecturer at the Royal Melbourne Institute of Technology (RMIT) School of Art and lectures in painting in the School of Art program in Hong Kong, at the Hong Kong Art School.
 She is the Founder and Director of the Global Centre for Drawing, Director of Metasenta Publications in Melbourne, Australia. and is Co Director of Gallery Langford120 (with Wilma Tabacco).
 Barberis has been the International Critic for the New York-based, 'Rome Art Program' for five years and is associated with the SACI Institute in Florence, Italy.